ga-curriculum/firewalls-in-the-cloud-lab/documenting-discoveries-and-insights/README.md

     <span class="subhead">Documenting Discoveries and Insights</span>
   </h1>

+**Learning objective:** By the end of this exercise, students will be able to compile research findings into a well-organized document that summarizes their insights and discoveries about cloud-native firewalls.

 ## Demonstrate your findings

 Create a Google Doc to compile your findings, ensuring it is well-organized and easy to navigate.
 Ensure the document can be viewed publicly so your instructor can access it.
 Use a clear and professional format, with headings, subheadings, and bullet points, to make it easy to read.